LaunchCodeEducation/launchcode-course-learning-objectives/unit2-csharp/lesson05.rst

   - Tests should be deterministic- it should not include randomly-generated data, nor should it pass part of the time and fail at other times
   - Tests should be grouped by related class and function
-  - Tests should pass before you code is committed
+  - Tests should pass before your code is committed
   - Tests should not be trivial - ie, unless getters and setters contain specialized behavior, they should not be tested